skip to content

 Marketing (including email marketing)

-Provided that you have opted in to receive marketing communications from members of the FNZ Group, our Group entities may share your contact details with other FNZ Group entities, who may also send you marketing communications.
+Provided that you have opted in to receive marketing communications from FNZ , our Group entities may share your contact details with other FNZ Group entities, who may also send you marketing communications.

 We will only send marketing communications to you if you opt-in to receive them from us.
-You have the right to opt-out of these communications at any time by clicking on unsubscribe in the footer of the marketing email you receive.
+You have the right to opt-out of these communications at any time by clicking on ‘unsubscribe’ link or button in the footer of the marketing email you receive.

 Website traffic